Who is Dags anyway???

 |Other achievements||I once painted a Star Wars mural on my high

-school wall and 20 years later it was still there (click
+school wall and after 30 years it's still there (click on

 Owning the car number plates SITH and SITH 2 which I'm pretty happy to have

-I have a jacket that is adorned with sci-fi related patches (shown at the top of the page which has been extensively modified since then).
+I have a jacket that is adorned with sci-fi related patches, it's shown at the top of the page but has been extensively modified since then.
 Every patch I've sewn on myself and I'm pretty proud of how it has turned out.
 On top of this, there must be a couple of hundred bucks worth of patches on it.
 See here for more information and updated photos.

 I was given a THX cap when I was at Skywalker Ranch back in 1993.
 To this day that cap is my favourite.
 Sure it's old, weather beaten and worn out, but is still used when needed.